We’ll take a look at some of the best practices for hinging your own window mats. It’s a simple process and you’ll only need a few inexpensive tools.

 If you’re still not sure, go with 1-1/2″ and you’ll be all set for any size hinging you need to do.

-In terms of the “length” of your hinge, there are two schools of thought.
-In the photo above of a unassembled mat the hinge does not extend from edge-to-edge.
-This is perfectly fine, as you will find everyone from museum professionals to gallerists to Archival Methods itself hinging mats this way.
+As for length of your hinge, there are two schools of thought.
+In this photo of a unassembled mat the hinge does not extend from edge-to-edge.
+This is perfectly fine, as you will find everyone from museum professionals to gallerists to Archival Methods hinging mats this way.

-In the photo above the hinge does extend to the edges, in fact it runs past each edge on purpose and you will need the sharp knife mentioned above to trim the excess tape once it has been adhered.
+In this one the hinge does extend to the edges, in fact it runs past each edge on purpose and you will need the sharp knife mentioned above to trim the excess tape once it has been adhered.

-In terms of “which side” to hinge your mat, some individuals will ALWAYS hinge along one of the long sides (as pictured above), as in theory a long-side hinge will lend greater structural support.
-Others will ALWAYS hinge across the top of the mat (this will be a long side for a horizontal mat / a short side for a vertical mat), as that is a “traditional” standard practice.
+In terms of which side to hinge your mat, some individuals will always hinge along one of the long sides.
+In theory a long-side hinge will lend greater structural support.
+Others will always hinge across the top of the mat (this will be a long side for a horizontal mat and a short side for a vertical mat), as that is a traditional standard practice.
 In the end it too is a personal choice.

-Hinging mats is a relatively straight-forward process of 1. orienting your window mat & backing board correctly; 2. lining up your hinging tape dead-center over the junction of the two pieces of mat board.
+Hinging mats is a relatively straight-forward process of orienting your window mat and backing board correctly; then lining up your hinging tape dead-center over the junction of the two pieces of mat board.

-In the photo above we’re using two pieces of scrap board for practice, and there are two fairly obvious problems: 1. the two contact edges are in fact not in contact (there’s a significant gap at the top); and 2. the tape has been placed on a diagonal across the areas we wish to hinge (it does not run down the center seam between the two mats).
+In the photo above there are two fairly obvious problems.
+The two contact edges are in fact not in contact (there’s a significant gap at the top).
+And the tape has been placed on a diagonal across the areas we wish to hinge.
+It is not parallel to nor evenly centered on the seam.